-The calculator is flexible and customizable.
+Using a free bet calculator enables you to see how your selections, and the odds for them, impact your returns and profit.
+Our betting odds calculator is flexible and customizable.
 You can enter your own stake and the odds for a single bet or a range of multiple bets.

-If you need more detail, our Betting Glossary has definitions of all the major types of bet available to you.
+If you need more detail, our betting glossary has definitions of all the major types of bet available to you.

 To bet the moneyline means to select a winner.
 We work out which team or player in a match or event is going to triumph, and make our wager accordingly.
 Normally a two-way market, certain sports such as soccer also provide a third option – the tie – making it a three-way market.

-Also known as a totals bet, we’re looking to work out how many times a particular event will happen, rather than pick a winner.
+Also known as a totals bet, with over/under bets we’re looking to work out how many times a particular event will happen, rather than pick a winner.
 The sportsbook will set a number, such as the combined number of points in an NBA game, and if we think it will be more than that total, we go over; if fewer, under.

-Similar to a handicap, this is one of the most popular forms of betting.
+Similar to a handicap, point spread is one of the most popular forms of betting.
 The sportsbook “equalizes” the competitors by giving the underdog a virtual advantage.
 The odds for both sides will then be about the same; we have to decide if the favorite will win by more than that advantage or not.

-Also known as an accumulator, or a multiple, this is a way of backing several selections with a single stake.
+Also known as an accumulator, or a multiple, a parlay is a way of backing several selections with a single stake.
 All the odds are multiplied for a bigger price, but most importantly, all selections have to win for you to see a return.
 Even seasoned bettors find it handy to use a parlay calculator to find out what they might win - check out ours above.